 Author of the blog.
 I am passionate about the calling to be a homemaker, and local, family-owned businesses.

-This page contains all the resources I have on mini-fridges: how different they are from big ones, what technology they use, and how to choose one for your dorm, RV, or small apartment.
+This page contains all the resources I have on microwaves: whether they are different from toaster ovens or not, what can you use them for, and how to choose one.

-How much power (amps and watts) does a mini fridge use?
+How much power (amps and watts) does a microwave use?